 Title: Integration of Renewable Energies into the Indian Electricity System (I-RE)

-Commissioned by: German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB)
+Commissioned by: Federal Ministry for the Environment, Nature Conservation, and Nuclear Safety (BMU)

 Lead executing agency: Ministry of New and Renewable Energy (MNRE), Government of India

 Overall term: 2014 to 2020

 With an ever-increasing demand of electricity on one hand, and depleting fossil fuel reserves on the other, India needs a smart approach for developing its electrical grid and ensuring access to reliable electricity to all consumers.
 The government of India up-scaled its target of renewable energy capacities to 175 gigawatts (GW) by 2022 and pursues the technical and economic potential based on renewable energy.